frenchfrog42/zk-hackaton/README.md

 ## Contribution

 I optimized the following functions, so that the resulting scriptcode is a lot smaller and the fees cheaper for the end users.
+The diff between my code and the original code can be read here: https://github.com/frenchfrog42/zk-hackaton/commit/4e8deff409832e641362289719b9332a6cb0e4e5

 Here is the list of functions I optimized: